 Nachum has been training for 20 years and holds a 5th degree black belt and has a Shidoshi licence (teaching licence) from the Bujinkan Hombu Dojo in Japan, where our art is headquartered.

 He remains a loyal student of Bujinkan Ryuko Dojo founder Shihan Keith Porter and trains in Japan with Grandmaster Masaaki Hatsumi and other Japanese masters at every opportunity.

-Tong Hui Wen, who holds a third degree black belt, also knows what it takes, being one of the first two women to earn a black belt at Singapore Ninjutsu (she also holds a black belt in taekwondo!).
+Tong Hui Wen, who holds a third degree black belt, also knows what it takes, being one of the first two women to earn a black belt at Singapore Ninjutsu (she also holds a second degree black belt in Taekwondo!).
 She has been training for 9 years and has a Shidoshi-ho licence (teaching license) from the Bujinkan Hombu Dojo in Japan.